-Asking Christopher Ohl, MD, about the bugs that can disrupt an outdoor experience is like asking astronaut about space-he's in his element.
+Asking Christopher Ohl, MD, about the bugs that can disrupt an outdoor experience is like asking an astronaut about space – he's in his element.

-Ohl, an infectious disease specialist with Wake Forest Baptist Health, is quick to point out that the vast majority of ticks and tick bites are not harmful, that covering up is the surest way to avoid most bug bites, and that, given his druthers, he'd rather suffer a tick bite than be stung by a bee "because bee stings hurt.
-They really hurt.''
+Ohl, an infectious diseases specialist with Wake Forest Baptist Health, is quick to point out that the vast majority of ticks and tick bites are not harmful, that covering up is the surest way to avoid most bug bites, and that, given his druthers, he'd rather suffer a tick bite than be stung by a bee.
+"Because bee stings hurt; they really hurt.''

-Ohl took time to share his thoughts and information on common infectious disease spreading pest issues.
+Ohl took time to share his thoughts and provide some information on common infectious disease spreading pests.

 Rocky Mountain Spotted Fever

 The epicenter for this tick-borne disease in the United States is Wilkes County, North Carolina.